MrDemonWolf/bootstrap-blog-template/CONFIG.md

 3. Fill in the info it asks for.
 4. Make sure you copy the __unique disqus URL__ and save it for later.

-In Disqus section in the settings.yamml paste the __unique disqus URL__
+In Disqus section in the settings.ymml paste the __unique disqus URL__

 ####  About